hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

  $$\nabla_{\boldsymbol{x}} \mathcal{L} = \frac{1}{\boldsymbol{\sigma}_\mathcal{B}} \big(\boldsymbol{g} - \mu_g \,\boldsymbol{1} - \operatorname{cov}(\boldsymbol{g}, \hat{\boldsymbol{x}}) \odot \hat{\boldsymbol{x}} \big),$$

 where $\mu_g = \sum_{\boldsymbol{x} \in \mathcal{B}} \nabla_{\hat{\boldsymbol{x}}} \mathcal{L}$ and $\operatorname{cov}(\boldsymbol{g}, \hat{\boldsymbol{x}}) = \frac{1}{|\mathcal{B} |} \sum_{\boldsymbol{x} \in \mathcal{B}} \boldsymbol{g} \odot \hat{\boldsymbol{x}}.$
-Note that this directly corresponds to centring the gradients, which is also supposed to improve learning speed ([Schraudolph, 1998](#schraudolph98centering)).
+Note that this directly corresponds to centering the gradients, which is also supposed to improve learning speed ([Schraudolph, 1998](#schraudolph98centering)).

 In the end, everyone seems to agree that one of the main benefits of BN is that it enables higher learning rates ([Ioffe & Szegedy, 2015](#ioffe15batchnorm); [Bjorck et al., 2018](#bjorck18understanding); [Santurkar et al., 2018](#santurkar18how); [Luo et al., 2019](#luo19towards)), which results in faster learning and better generalization.
 An additional benefit is that BN is scale-invariant and therefore much less sensitive to weight initialization ([Ioffe & Szegedy, 2015](#ioffe15batchnorm); [Ioffe, 2017](#ioffe17batchrenorm)).